2020PB/police-brutality/reports/Michigan.md

 ### Law enforcement push and shove a crowd of protesters.

-Peaceful protestrs push and shove a crowd of peaceful protesters with riot shields.
+Law enforcement push and shove a crowd of peaceful protesters with riot shields.

 id: mi-grandrapids-2